carbon-design-system/carbon/docs/contributing.md

 ## 1. Fork The Repo:

-Go to [bluemix-components](https://github.com/carbon-design-system/carbon-components) and click the "Fork" button in the top-right corner.
+Go to [carbon-components](https://github.com/carbon-design-system/carbon-components) and click the "Fork" button in the top-right corner.

 ## 2. Clone Your Fork:

 * Go to your GitHub profile.
-* Find bluemix-components.
+* Find carbon-components.
 * Copy the **SSH clone URL**.

 In your terminal: